BradyPolite/Python-space-invader/README.md

-A space invader game I made using Python.
+A space invader game I made using Python!